tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-get-started-containers.md

 ```

 ## EntryPoint Override
 With 8.2 version of ServiceFabric Runtime, entrypoint for **container** and **exe host** code package can be overridden.
-This can be used in cases where all the manifest elements remains the same but the container image needs to be changed, then provisioning a different app type version is not required anymore, or different arguments needs to be passed based on test or prod scenario and the entry point remains the same.
+This can be used in cases where all the manifest elements remain the same but the container image needs to be changed, then provisioning a different app type version is not required anymore, or different arguments needs to be passed based on test or prod scenario and the entry point remains the same.

-Following is an example on how to override container entry point:
+Following is an example of how to override container entry point:

 ### ApplicationManifest.xml
 ```xml